mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 - Who experiences it repeatedly?
 - What does the journey look like after the first payment?
 - How many potential customers are out there?
+- How realistic is it to make £10K MRR in 6 months?

 Until those answers are clear, early revenue is just that: early.